 The Common Core is a set of expectations for what students should know and be able to do in math and English at each grade level.
 It was developed by teachers, math and language experts and others in an effort organized by state school chiefs and governors.

-There are two groups that are developing these new, Common Core tests: the Smarter Balanced Assessment Consortium (SBAC) and the Partnership for Assessment of Readiness for College and Careers (PARCC).
+Ohio plans to use the Common Core tests being developed by a group of states called the Partnership for Assessment of Readiness for College and Careers (PARCC).
 Ohio is a member of PARCC and sits on the group’s governing board.

 Common Core Timeline